Diversity determines profits: 3 authentic approaches you want to know:

 Employee resource groups

 At the risk of adding another acronym to the repertoire, ERG is one worth memorizing.
 Employee resource groups are employer-recognized workplace gatherings that support employees’ beliefs, backgrounds, or identities.
 Think of them as the seeds of change that most organizations are already planting.
-Over 90% of Fortune 500 companies have enabled these groups, fostering a sense of belonging that workers report benefits them holistically.
+Over 90% of Fortune 500 companies have enabled these groups, as reported by Forbes, fostering a sense of belonging that workers report benefits them holistically.

 Amanda Hoffman, Manager of IT Quality Assurance at SHI, shares why the EMBRACE ERG (SHI’s LGBTQ+ Employee Resource Group) is important: “We celebrate our history, our victories, and our resilience.
 We share strategies for overcoming obstacles, both personal and professional.
 Together, we cultivate a supportive environment for LGBTQ+ employees, families, and allies.”